F1R3FLY-io/f1r3fly/docs/paul_brain_dump.md

   * Using a badly outdated version of Scala, at least one major unsupported library, and libraries that have been dramatically improved upon since.
   * Priorities (it's important that you know and understand this):
     * Upgrade ScalaTest to a version supported by [cats-effect-testing](https://github.com/typelevel/cats-effect-testing) and [testcontainers-scala](https://github.com/testcontainers/testcontainers-scala).
+      * _Very_ strongly consider migrating from ScalaTest to [Weaver](https://disneystreaming.github.io/weaver-test/)
     * Upgrade to Scala 2.13.x.
     * Upgrade dependencies to those based on [cats-effect 3.x](https://typelevel.org/cats-effect/docs/getting-started), whose scheduler is [50-60x faster](https://gist.github.com/djspiewak/f4cfc08e0827088f17032e0e9099d292) than cats-effect 2.x's.
     * Remove the unmaintained [Monix](https://monix.io/) dependency and replace all the Monix-gRPC machinery with [fs2-grpc](https://github.com/typelevel/fs2-grpc).
+    * For the love of all that is holy, remove Scapegoat, add [sbt-tpolecat](https://github.com/typelevel/sbt-tpolecat), and strictly use the [unsafe Wart list](https://www.wartremover.org/doc/install-setup.html) from WartRemover.
+    * Generally, refactor over time to reflect style from [Scala With Cats](https://underscore.io/books/scala-with-cats/) and [Practical FP in Scala](https://leanpub.com/pfp-scala)
 * The Programming Model
   * Re-architect the API to be almost, if not entirely, streaming.
 Be sure to eradicate polling.
   * It must not be necessary to "deploy Rholang" just to invoke a smart contract and get results.
 See [web3.eth.Contract](https://web3js.readthedocs.io/en/v1.2.11/web3-eth-contract.html) for the right way to approach this.